CSCfi/rahti-user-guide/docs/tutorials/elemental_tutorial.md

     {
       "another key": {"yet another key": "value of yak"}, "another keys lost sibling": ["more values"],
-      "this key has one value which is array too": ["so indentation is not necessary here since keys often contain arrays"] }
+      "this keys value is also an array": ["but indentation is not necessary here"] }
   ]
 }
 ```

-is also YAML.
+is also valid YAML.

 For more information, see [yaml.org](https://yaml.org/) or [json.org](https://json.org).